 Before the study, we believed that, in any given year, there was a 1 percent chance of 10.2 inches of rain falling in 24 hours in Austin.
 This was the official definition of the 100-year storm.
 The Atlas 14 study shows that this amount of rainfall is now likely to occur more frequently.
 The new 100-year storm will be closer to 13 inches of rain in some parts of Austin.
 This resembles the current 500-year storm.

 |Probability of Occurrence in any Given Year||Storm Level||Current Rainfall Intensity

 Redefining the 100-year storm has far-reaching impacts.

-Development and Remodeling – We are proposing to change City code to address our new understanding of the increased risk.
-This will minimize future flooding losses, but means that regulations that limit new development in the floodplain will affect more property owners.
-These regulations also affect homeowners who wish to make improvements to their houses in the floodplain.
+- Development and Remodeling – We have revised city code to address our new understanding of the increased risk.
+This will minimize future flooding losses but means that regulations that limit new development in the floodplain will affect more property owners.
+These regulations also affect homeowners who wish to make improvements to their houses that are in the floodplain.

 - Pipes and Ponds – Both public and private storm drain pipes, bridges, detention ponds and other drainage infrastructure will need to be larger to handle the new storm levels.
 Our existing infrastructure is not sized for the new 100-year storm.
 In other words, we are more likely to be faced with storms that are too big for our pipes and ponds, possibly resulting in flooding of roads, homes and businesses.

 - Floodwalls – Austin's two floodwalls were designed for the current 100-year flood.
 Scroll down to find links to presentations about the floodwalls in the Documents section.

 We have adopted revisions to the DCM in response to the Atlas 14 rainfall study.
 This process included a stakeholder comment period.
 Refer to the links below for the revisions.

 - Atlas 14 DCM Guidance Document: Brief summary of changes that incorporate Atlas 14 rainfall data.